 The Rock County Parks, Outdoor Recreation, and Open Space (POROS) Plan lays out objectives, needs and priorities for park and outdoor recreation facilities countywide.
-Sweet Allyn Park is the one facility in Turtle that is addressed in the POROS Plan, in addition to snowmobile trails and various bike/pedestrian routes.
+There are no Rock County parks in La Prairie, but the plan does address snowmobile trails and various bike/pedestrian routes.
+Being immediately adjacent to the City of Janesville, the Town could be accessible to the fine City bike trail system.
+(See Map Below)